7 Habits of Highly Effective People

 6. Synergise

+Synergy is about collaboration—the idea that the whole is greater than the sum of its parts.
+When we combine our unique strengths with those of others, we unlock new possibilities and solutions that wouldn’t have been possible on our own.
 Covey highlights how synergy thrives in diversity.
 When we bring different perspectives, talents, and ideas together, we create something far more innovative than we could individually.
 Think of successful teams or partnerships—they’re not just a collection of individuals but a powerful force that leverages everyone’s strengths.

-When we learn to embrace differences and work together, we foster creativity and breakthrough results that exceed our expectations.
+Quote: “Synergy is what happens when one plus one equals ten, or a hundred, or even a thousand!”
+When we learn to embrace differences and work together, we foster creativity and can see breakthrough results that exceed our expectations.

 7. Sharpen the Saw

-Covey’s final habit is a reminder that we must take care of ourselves if we want to be truly effective.
+Final habit is that we must take care of ourselves if we want to be truly effective.
 This habit is about self-renewal across four areas: physical, mental, emotional, and spiritual.
-Just as a saw becomes dull with use, so do we if we don’t take time to "sharpen" ourselves.
+Just as a saw becomes dull with use, so do we if we don’t take time to sharpen ourselves.
+This means investing time in exercise, learning, personal reflection, and even spiritual practices.
+When we regularly renew ourselves, we prevent burnout and keep ourselves energised to face life’s challenges.

+Quote: “Sharpen the saw means preserving and enhancing the greatest asset you have—you.”
 By making self-care a priority, we maintain balance and ensure that we have the energy and focus to be at our best in all areas of life.